 CEOS-CGMS Coordination on Atmospheric CO2 Observations from Space

-Stephen Briggs (ESA) reported that the request for CEOS to discuss CEOS-CGMS coordination on atmospheric CO2 observations comes from CGMS Plenary in June.
-Stephen agreed to raise the issue at the Workshop to consider where joint action might be appropriate.
+Stephen Briggs (ESA) reported that the request for CEOS to discuss CEOS-CGMS coordination on atmospheric CO2 observations comes from the last CGMS Plenary in June.
+Stephen agreed to raise the issue at this Workshop to consider where joint action might be appropriate.
 He noted that there are three options CEOS could consider: establishing a dedicated Virtual Constellation; asking the existing AC-VC to provide the coordination function; or, setup a joint group between CGMS and CEOS (e.g. like WGClimate).

 Stephen noted that he wasn’t aware until recently that AC-VC was addressing this topic in a coherent way, and proposed that this be carried forward through the VC.
 He suggested that CEOS write to CGMS noting that the AC-VC activity, and invite and encourage other CGMS agencies and members who are not already involved to join.
 He noted that many of the likely interested CGMS parties are already represented in the AC-VC.